The Texas Clean School Bus Program

 - Grant Application and Information

 - Other Strategies to Reduce Emissions

 - Eligible School Buses

 - Get Updates and Information

-- Request for Grant Activities for School Bus Retrofits (PDF) Outlines the program eligibility, application process, and terms and conditions.
+- Request for Grant Applications for School Bus Retrofits (PDF) Outlines the program eligibility, application process, and terms and conditions.

 - How to Apply for a Texas Clean School Bus Grant (PDF) This document explains the steps you need to take, the deadlines, and the forms you need to complete.

 - Grant Application and Agreement (.XLSM) Captures the applicant's information, retrofit technologies to be used, and bus information; it's required to apply for grant money. (for reference only)